 If no agreement is reached then the parties and their respective family law attorneys will have a trial to determine the property division.

-How a Dallas and Fort Worth family law attorney can help you divide marital property
+How a Texas divorce attorney can help you divide marital property

 Although I can be a very aggressive family law attorney when I need to, no amount of aggressive representation or super-secret lawyer tricks will let you take everything from your spouse and give you everything.
 I know people like to threaten that they will take everything from their spouse but it’s nothing more than a threat.
 There’s no law that allows you to take everything.
 There’s also no law that will allow your spouse to take everything from you.
 Don’t let your spouse scare you into thinking he or she will leave you homeless and broke.